vishalmanyam/Abnormal-Heart-Disease-prediction-using-machine-learning-algorithms/README.md

 I have implemented using varies machine learning algorithms and Python .
 And anlaysis done in Goggle colab Then dataset was trained with different techniques of regression like Random Forest , KNN , Decision Tree , SVM, linear Regression, Logistic Regression and Ridge regression which imported from Sklearn.

+Detail steps and process  was given in machine learning file u can check there .

  Mail me  if anyone require codes of python and HTMl used.
  Mail - manyam.vishal.18ece@bmu.edu.in